 Taking advantage of adult learning opportunities is an investment in yourself and the girls you serve.
-Learning and developing new skills and insights are all part of the Girl Scout program, and not just for girls!
+Learning and developing new skills and insights are all part of the Girl Scout program, and are not just for girls!
 Knowledgeable and skilled volunteers have the ability to offer the highest quality programming for girls while staying safe and having fun at the same time.

 Girl Scouting 101 - The easy-to-use Girl Scouting 101 introduces new volunteers

 to Girl Scouts’ inspiring national leadership experience, from

 Journey resources and The Girl’s Guide to Girl Scouting to

 cookie sales, safety guidelines, and much more.
 Spend about